 There is no simple blood test or noninvasive way to confirm the diagnosis of GCA.
-The erythrocyte sedimentation rate, or "sed rate," a blood test that measures inflammation, is high in most people with GCA.
-But because other diseases can cause high sedimentation rates, doctors cannot rely on this finding as proof of GCA.
+The erythrocyte sedimentation rate (or sed rate) is a blood test that measures inflammation by checking to see how the rate at which red blood cells (erythrocytes) sediment (or fall) within an hour.
+This rate is high in most people with GCA.
+Because other diseases can cause high sedimentation rates, doctors cannot rely on this finding alone as proof of GCA.

-It is common to do a biopsy—or surgical removal —of a small piece of the temporal artery and study it under a microscope for signs of inflammation.
+It is common to do a biopsy – or surgical removal – of a small piece of the temporal artery and study it under a microscope for signs of inflammation.
 This biopsy is an outpatient procedure, done under local anesthesia (numbing of that site while you are awake).
-It leaves just a small scar—which usually cannot be seen—at the hairline in front of the ear.
+It leaves just a small scar that usually cannot be seen at the hairline in front of the ear.
 In GCA, the biopsy shows inflammation of the artery.
 If there is doubt about the diagnosis based on the first biopsy, your doctor may do a biopsy of the temporal artery on the other side of your head.

 The treatment for GCA should begin as soon as possible because of the risk of loss of vision.
 If your doctor strongly suspects GCA, treatment can start before you get the results of a temporal artery biopsy.

-The high dose of corticosteroids usually continues for a month, and then slowly the dose is decreased ("tapered").
+The high dose of corticosteroids usually continues for a month, and then the dose is slowly decreased.
 The speed at which your doctor lowers the dose may change if you have recurring symptoms of GCA or large increases in the sedimentation rate.
-In most cases, though, the prednisone dose can be reduced to about 5-10 mg per day over a few months.
-Patients are usually tapered off this medicine by 1-2 years.
+In most cases, though, the prednisone dose can be reduced to about 5 – 10 mg per day over a few months.
+Patients are usually tapered off this medicine by one to two years.
 GCA rarely returns after treatment.

-Some of the other side effects from high-dose corticosteroids—for instance, jitteriness, poor sleep and weight gain—can be unpleasant, but are reversible.
+Some of the other side effects from high-dose corticosteroids are jitteriness, poor sleep and weight gain.
+These can be unpleasant but are reversible.
 They get better as you take smaller doses.
 Muscle weakness, cataracts and skin bruising also can occur with corticosteroid use.
 See your doctor often to check for side effects.

 Giant cell arteritis can be hard to detect and requires prompt treatment to prevent complications, especially loss of vision.
 Rheumatologists are experts in inflammatory diseases of blood vessels and are skilled in the detection and management of these uncommon illnesses.